raz-zeevy/linguistic-image-captioning/README.md

 ## TODO
 1. Change the parse_coco_composplit to receive the path's as parameters
-2. Add random sampling from the dataset for control model to be the same size as test
+2. Remove the tokens from the envalutate file

 ## Overview